EvergineTeam/Draco.Net/README.md

 ```ps1
 python build.py --emscripten_sdk C:/APPS/emsdk
 ```

-This will compile a static library (.a) for Wasm.
-The output be found in `build/wasm/libdraco_tiny_dec.a`.

 NOTE:
 Unlike in other platforms, in Wasm, we need to use a static library.
 Emscripten doesn't have good support for shared libraries and performance is much worse.